-10 Insanely Good Hair Products You Didn’t Know Were at Walmart
+9 Insanely Good Hair Products You Didn’t Know Were at Walmart

-“Wait, you can buy Oribe at Walmart?!” cried literally every single editor in the office when I announced this fact.
-Yes, folks, you can actually buy Oribe products at Walmart, proving, once again, that Walmart officially carries everything you could ever need, including an insanely awesome range of hair products that you may not have known about.
+“Wait, you can buy Kérastase at Walmart?!” cried literally every single editor in the office when I announced this fact.
+Yes, folks, you can actually buy Kérastase products at Walmart, proving, once again, that Walmart officially carries everything you could ever need, including an insanely awesome range of hair products that you may not have known about.

 No, really.
 Sure, you can stock up on your basic drugstore brands, but you can also find some truly excellent, under-the-radar brands that you’d find in the best of salons, like Kérastase shine spray, It’s a 10 root-boosting spray, or Miss Jessie’s curl cream.
 But rather than have you dig through the aisles and aisles of hair products to find the gems, we hand-picked them for you, below.
 Keep reading to see the best goodies to buy during your next shopping trip, which should be, what, in a few hours?